 - Unique appearance and pride of ownership.

-Let’s examine these five points in more detail next.
+Let’s examine these points in more detail next.

 Most Gentle Readers will have never given this matter any thought, but the quality of the heat treatment matters… a lot.
 This is a chemical/crystalline property impossible to confirm long-distance, so we must rely on the manufacturer, be it factory or blacksmith, to get right.
 Therefore, the manufacturer’s QC reputation as well as the retailer’s guarantee also matters.